-An assessment of the effectiveness of the Company's governance, internal control and risk management systems was conducted at the end of 2020, and led to the CEO certifying that:
+An assessment of the effectiveness of the Company's governance, internal control and risk management systems was conducted at the end of 2021, and led to the CEO certifying that:

-- There are sound risk management and internal control systems that are effective and fit for purpose in place across the business; and - The business operates in a manner which conforms to the minimum requirements outlined in the Company's risk policies and business standards.
+- There are sound risk management and internal control systems that are effective and fit for purpose in place across the business; and - The business operates in a manner which conforms to the requirements outlined in the Company's risk policies and business standards.

-The Chief Risk Officer (CRO) also provided a certificate which stated that:
+The Chief Risk Officer (CRO) also provided a risk opinion which stated that:

-- The Risk function has reviewed and challenged the process supporting the CEO's certification and is satisfied that it can provide reasonable assurance of the material accuracy and completeness of the CEO's assessment; and - · No material gaps exist in the Risk Management Framework.
+- The Risk function has reviewed and challenged the process supporting the CEO's certification and is satisfied that it can provide reasonable assurance of the material accuracy and completeness of the CEO's assessment; and - No material gaps exist in the Risk Management Framework.

 Any material risks not previously identified, control weaknesses or non-compliance with the Company's risk policies and business standards or local delegations of authority are highlighted as part of this process.
-The results of the declaration process and details of key failings or weaknesses were reviewed by the 2nd March 2021 Audit Committee.
+The results of the declaration process were reviewed by the 2nd March 2022 Audit Committee.